Afula: "Afula as a Jewish-only city" grassroots campaigns

-In June 2018, 150 of the city's Jewish residents protested against the sale of a home to an Arab family.
+In another case in 2018, a Jewish homeowner in Afula refused to rent an apartment to an Arab woman.
+The Nazareth District Court ruled that the refusal constituted unlawful discrimination on national grounds and ordered him to pay 30,000 NIS in damages, noting that despite the landlord’s claim that he held no racist views, his actions demonstrated anti-Arab bias.
+Reports in the Israeli press have highlighted the persistence of anti-Arab sentiment in the city.
 Former Afula Mayor Avi Elkabetz joined the protest and said, "the residents of Afula don't want a mixed city, but rather a Jewish city, and it's their right.
 This is not racism."